Published on Nov 21, 2021

-Bullying is done intentionally to cause harm to others and is often repetitive.
-It causes a long-term effect of bullying on the minds of the victim.
+Bullying is done intentionally to cause harm to others and is often repetitive, and it causes a long-term effect of bullying on the minds of the victim.
 Bullying is seen at work, school, or home, in fact everywhere.

 Sadly, bullying is mainly seen in schools.
 1 in 3 children are bullied at school, and 1 in 10 children have reported that bullying has lasted for more than six months.

 Bullying can be a severe traumatic experience for children.
 Bullied children often feel threatened and scared.
 Some of the effects of bullying on children are:

 - Difficulty in socializing